faizulhaq7/faizulhaq7/README.md

 # 👋 Hi there!
 I'm Faiz Ul Haq

-I am a Computer Science pre-final year student with a passion for technology and innovation.
+I am a Computer Science final year student with a passion for technology and innovation.
 I love exploring new concepts in programming and applying them to real-world problems.

 ## 🛠️ Skills
 - **Programming Languages:** C++, Python